philips-software/terraform-provider-hsdp/docs/resources/container_host.md

 * `id` - The instance ID
 * `private_ip` - The private IP address of the instance
+* `public_ip` - The public IP address of the instance if it has one
 * `role` - The role of the instance.
 * `subnet` - The subnet the instance was provisioned in.
 * `vpc` - The VPC the instance was provisioned in.